 - Diarrhoea & vomiting

 - Cough (increase of pre-existing cough)

-oh well I’m sorry, what should I look like then?
-This is one of he most annoying statements I’ve ever heard and doesn’t even warrant a reply.
-How come some with a brain focused disability have a specific look.
+Oh, well I’m sorry, what should I look like then?
+This is one of the most annoying statements I’ve ever heard and doesn’t even warrant a reply.
+How can some with a brain focused disability have a specific look.